rach-w/Metagenomic_taxonomy_pipeline/README.md

 - Required software tools (e.g., Trimmomatic, SPAdes, BLAST, DIAMOND, etc.) should be installed and available in your `PATH`.

 ## Usage
+Create a new conda env with environment.yml to get all dependencies

+'''bash
+conda env create -f environment.yml
+'''

 To run the pipeline, use the following command: